 - how do I set my book price?

 This is the recommended price for a retailer to sell your book.
-To choose this, consider what your book is worth to customers, the price of similar
+Consider what your book is worth, the price of similar

 Use our calculator to see what your book is going to cost to print.
 For this book it shows $4.

 Royalties = Wholesale price - Print cost = $6 - $4 = $2 per copy

 The list price needs to be set for each market you wish to sell in.
 So you might take the price set in your main